Your Windows PC Contains Many Files And Folders You Do Not Need, From Hidden Caches To Old Files That Take Up Only Hard Disk Space.

 Location: Shell: RecycleBinFolder

-Trash is a special folder located on the \: C drive that Windows protect, so you do not need to access it this way.
-Every time you delete a file from your system, Windows sends it to the Recycle Bin.
-Files remain in this location as long as you permanently delete or recover them.
+Trash is a special folder located on the \: C drive that Windows protects, so you do not need to access it this way.
+Whenever you delete a file from your system, Windows sends it to the Recycle Bin.
+Files remain in this location if you permanently delete or recover them.

 Right-click on any of them and select Delete permanently to delete them.
-Click the Restore option if you want the file to return to its original location and recover it.
-At the top bar of the Recycle Bin Tools tab are the Empty Recycle Bin and Restore all items buttons, which you can also use.
+Click the Restore option to restore the file to its original location.
+At the top bar of the Recycle Bin Tools tab are the Empty Recycle Bin and Restore All Items buttons, which you can also use.

 Click the Recycle Bin properties option to change how the trash works.
-In this menu, you can specify the maximum size of the trash files or select the second option to delete the files from the beginning instead of moving them to this section.
+In this menu, you can specify the maximum size of trash files, or select the second option to delete them from the beginning rather than moving them to this section.

 If you select Don’t move files to the Recycle Bin, Windows will permanently delete the files, and you will no longer be able to access them in the Recycle Bin.
-However, we suggest that you do not enable this feature so that if you make a mistake in deleting the files, you can recover them.
+However, we suggest you do not enable this feature so you can recover the files if you accidentally delete them.

 4. Windows. old folder